Ridge vents offer ventilation and a sleek design.

 Can Leak During Heavy Rain Storms

 Since ridge vents have air space, they can let the wind through.
-But when it’s raining heavily, and the rain is shifting in the wind, it can potentially allow water into your house and cause water damage.
-If you stay in an area where extreme weather like this is typical, you’ll need to consider the risks of installing them.
+But when it’s raining heavily, and the rain is shifting in the wind, it can potentially allow water into your house.
+All vents allow water to enter the home if the wind is driving at the right angle, but it’s rarely enough to cause damage.
+As long as the vents are properly installed, this shouldn’t be an issue.
+But if you live in an area where extreme weather like this is typical, you’ll need to consider the risks of installing them.

 Not Suitable for Some Roofs